zerosync/zeroclient/README.md

 ## About zeroclient

-Watches the filessystem for changes and populates them to other Participants.
+Watches the filessystem for changes and propagates them to other Participants.
 Listens for changes from other Participants.

 ## Want to contribute?